tldr-pages/tldr/common/rm.md

 > Remove files or directories

-- Remove files from arbitrary
+- Remove files from arbitrary locations

 `rm {{/path/to/file}} {{/otherpath/to/file2}}`